How You Can Beat Dementia and Build A Bullet-proof Brain

 Epidemiological studies of human populations, and experiments in animal models of neurodegenerative disorders, have provided evidence that phytochemicals in fruits and vegetables can protect the nervous system against disease.

-The vast majority of studies on health benefits of phytochemicals have focused on the fact that many of the active chemicals possess antioxidant activity.
-Neuroprotective effects of various phytochemicals are associated with reduced levels of oxidative stress.
+Many of the studies that examine the health benefits of phytochemicals focus on the fact that many of the active chemicals possess antioxidant activity and have neuroprotective effects associated with reduced levels of oxidative stress.
 For example, resveratrol, quercetin and catechins reduced oxidative stress and protected cultured hippocampal neurons against nitric-oxide-mediated cell death.

 Let’s take a look at five of these…

 Sulforaphane is an isothiocyanate present in high amounts in broccoli, brussels sprouts and other cruciferous vegetables.
 Several studies have reported neuroprotective effects of sulforaphane in animal models of both acute and chronic neurodegenerative conditions.
 In a rodent model of stroke, sulforaphane administration reduced the amount of brain damage, brain edema and protected retinal pigment epithet.
 Sulforaphane has been reported to protect cultured neurons against oxidative stress and dopaminergic neurons against mitochondrial toxins.